+Number Course Credits Number Course Credits

+Major Area a Electives

-Number Course Credits Number Course Credits MAJOR AF REA ELECTIVES CR621/622 Choral Conducting I/II (2 courses) 3-3 Free electives 3 CR623 Choral Conducting III 3 CR627/628 Choral Literature I/II (2 courses) 3-3 CR607 Conducting Performance 2 Notes CR610 Master Singers (2 terms) 1-1 1.
-Voice study may be waived by petition and approval by the chairs of both the conductin VC648 Voice Elective(1) (2 terms) 1-1 and voice faculties when a student's background is deemed to warrant such action CORE In this case the credits must be replaced.
-Students edge of French or German equivalent to two yea MH631 Introduction to Musicology 3 two languages.
-CR609 Symphonic Choir (2 terms) 1-1 - Theory or music history electives (2 courses) 3-3
+CR621/622 Choral Conducting I/II (2 courses) 3-3 Free electives 3

+CR623 Choral Conducting III 3

+CR627/628 Choral Literature I/II (2 courses) 3-3 Notes:

+CR607 Conducting Performance 2 Voice study may be waived by petition and approval by the chairs of both the and voice faculties when a student's background is deemed to warrant such ac case the credits must be replaced.
+Students must demonstrate a reading knowledge of French or German equival

+CR610 Master Singers (2 terms) 1-1

+VC648 Voice Elective (1) (2 terms) 1-1

+Core years of college study of one of these two languages.

+MH631 Introduction to Musicology 3

+CR609 Symphonic Choir (2 terms) 1-1

+Theory or Music History electives (2 courses) 3-3